pokeballstore/programing/README.md

 Welcome to my programming journey!
 This repo contains all my work, experiments, and notes from the course **Programmering Nivå 1 (Närundervisning)** at [Vuxenutbildning Skövde](https://skovde.se/vux).
-It’s equivalent to the classic *Programmering 1* — but with a personal twist.

 ---